 The South Dakota Community Cookbook Collection brings together cookbooks that preserve the culture and food history of the state's communities.
 These cookbooks have been donated to the South Dakota State University Archives and Special Collections at Hilton M. Briggs Library by many generous individuals and groups.
-The cookbooks are digitized and made available online.
+So far we have added over 500 cookbooks to our collection.
+A portion of these cookbooks are digitized and made available online.

 A Taste of the South Dakota Community Cookbook Collection